 All public sector bodies (including maintained schools) with a headcount of 250 or more are required to have 2.3% of their workforce undertaking an apprenticeship.
 The target is based on headcount and there will be an annual duty to report on progress towards achieving the target.

 The achievement of this target can be met by both new recruits on apprentice contracts and existing staff undertaking an apprenticeship.
-The approximate target for all maintained schools can be found in the attached brochure.

 The county council is responsible for reporting to central government on progress towards meeting targets for maintained schools.